aiven/aiven-docs/docs/products/postgresql/howto/run-aiven-db-migrate-python.md

 The `aiven-db-migrate` tool is an open source project available on [GitHub](https://github.com/aiven/aiven-db-migrate), useful to perform PostgreSQL migrations.
-It\'s written in Python and therefore you can start any migration by directly calling the correct module.
+It's written in Python and therefore you can start any migration by directly calling the correct module.

 The list of source and target database requirements is available in the